solidusio/solidus/frontend/README.md

 ### Handle upgrades

-After upgrading solidus to a new version run the generator again and follow on screen instructions.
+After upgrading Solidus to a new version run the generator again and follow on screen instructions.

 ## Testing

 Run the tests

     bundle exec rspec

+## Included CSS

+Solidus frontend does not support a CSS framework out-of-the-box.
+Custom styles can be found in `app/assets/stylesheets/spree/frontend/screen.css.scss`.
+We have also included the grid system from Bootstrap 4.1.1 in `app/assets/stylesheets/spree/frontend/bootstrap-grid.css`.